iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 Note: there is some obvious duplication of entries between menu and tabs for all tabbed pages.
 Perhaps a single module that describes all routes and menus can do a better job, maybe will do it later.

-The solution has just one line in the menu and one tab, so its hard to see how it works.
+The solution has just one line in the menu and one tab, so it is hard to see how it works.
 Once we add more pages, it will be clear that it works well - menu and tabs are synchronized, thanks to Angular router.

 #### Step 1 Summary